 particular check into an electronic transaction.
 If your check is unable to be converted

 electronically, it will be processed as a draft against your account.

 Students who are enrolled in classes when the term begins and have not paid fees, WILL NOT be dropped for non-payment.
 Students will incur a financial obligation to the college AND a hold will be placed on their record if payment is not received or they do not drop prior to the refund deadline.
 This hold will block future registration (adds, drops), obtaining transcripts, grades, diplomas, or verification of enrollment until all fees are paid

-Any registration that occurs on June 23 or later for classes beginning the week of June 26 will not be dropped for non-payment.
+Any registration that occurs on August 25 or later will not be dropped for non-payment.
 Students that enroll are responsible for paying their fees or withdrawing from classes prior to the refund deadline to cancel fees.